robotic-esp/pdt/readme.md

 Make sure you are on the `esp-master` branch.
 You can use `git branch` to check which branch you have checked out.

-Alternatively, you can get the upstream version of OMPL and add `-DPDT_UPSTREAM_OMPL` when invoking `cmake`.
+You can alternatively use an upstream version of OMPL but will not be able to use all the PDT features.

 #### Boost